han-yaeger/yaeger/docs/scenes.md

 * A Menu
 * A Game Over scene
-* A inventory selection scene
+* An inventory selection scene

 ### DynamicScene